 The Valley of Elah is where David heard Goliath shout his challenge to him across the valley.
 It is where David, with his seemingly insignificant slingshot, felled Goliath.
 It is the valley of the battle.

-When we face battles of every type in life, be it temptation, difficulties (relationships, financial, health, etc.), God is with us.
+When we face battles of every type in life, be it temptation, or difficulties (relationships, finances, health, etc.), God is with us.

 I love the song, Surrounded (Fight My Battle) by Michael W Smith.
 What a poignant reminder that He will fight with us and for us no matter the battle we face.